vishalx360/bitbucket-kpi-maker/README.md

     npm install
     ```

+3. **Configure Settings**:
+   1. Go to the [bitbucket pull request page](https://bitbucket.org/listed-inc/workspace/pull-requests) and select the project and author.
-3. **Configure Settings**: Open the `config.json` file and add the url for bitbucket pullrequest with project selected and author selected.
+   2. Open the `config.json` file and add the url for from the browser address bar.

 4. **Get JSON Data Link**:

     - Run the command:

       ```bash
       npm run link
       ```

     - Copy the JSON data link generated.

 5. **Paste JSON Data**: Create a file named `input.json` in the root directory of the project.
 Paste the JSON data obtained from the previous step into this file.

 6. **Generate CSV File**: Run the following command to generate the CSV file.

     ```bash
     npm start
     ```